It is the intent of MGH Institute of Health Professions that all members of its community comply with United States Copyright Law.

 Because of a provision called "fair use," you may make paper copies of articles and single chapters that are under copyright protection and distribute them to your classes as long as:

-- The length of the article or chapter does not make up a major percentage of larger work (journal issue or book),
+The length of the article or chapter does not make up a major percentage of larger work (see more details in the section on Fair Use).

 Distributing articles electronically is a bit trickier.
 The TEACH Act of 2002 limits distribution of materials to only those that may reasonably be used during a class session (generally precludes using more than excerpts of written materials or clips of audiovisual materials without gaining permission), and does not include supplemental materials.

-To avoid getting tripped up, instead of storing the pdf in your Iware course or sending it as an attachment to all of your students, just link to it.
+To avoid getting tripped up, instead of storing the pdf in your D2L course or sending it as an attachment to all of your students, just link to it.

 If your situation does not meet any of these criteria, you will need to seek permission from the copyright holder.